 - Gardening, cooking, crossword puzzles

 - Music: I have binaural beats on while I am working, some use it to fall asleep.
-I switch to Aretha Franklin for cooking and household tasks, incorporating some dance.
+I switch to Aretha Franklin or Bollywood for cooking and household tasks, incorporating some dance.
 What is your favorite music?

 - Care for your family, neighbors, pets: doing something for someone else (whether or not you feel like it) raises our endorphin levels, the “feel good” chemical in our bodies.